What is the Excavator’s Operating Weight

 An excavator’s main hydraulic pump has a central control valve that regulates the volume of hydraulic fluid circulating in the system.

-The pump and controls also regulate the pressure eld in the main and auxiliary hydraulic lines.
+The pump and controls also regulate the pressure held in the main and auxiliary hydraulic lines.

 The Arm

-This part is responsible in performing most actual physical work, it projects from the main body of the excavator.
-The arm component can raise and lover, open and close and extend and retreat
+This part is responsible for performing the most actual physical work, it projects from the main body of the excavator.
+The arm component can raise and love, open and close, and extend and retreat

 Yellow backhoe with hydraulic piston arm